vitaly-t/connection-string/README.md

 * Automatic defaults configuration for missing parameters
 * Re-construction of a connection string from object
 * Friendlier access to all of the URL's details
-* TypeScript declarations are deployed with the library

 **Short-syntax examples:**